roncewind/PersonalNames/README-senzing.md

 capture the data and embeddings.

 As such, in Senzing JSON, there are fields based on our configuration above.
+Note that the FTYPE_CODE should be the same for the JSON attribut as well as the table name.

 - SEMANTIC_EMBEDDING: used for Business name embeddings
 - NAME_EMBEDDING: used for Personal name embeddings